 Three co-owners had an investment property in San Francisco.
 One filed for a partition and at trial the judge granted her the right to privately sell the property.
 The motion was appealed by two other co-owners, (owners’ interest was not evaluated to be determined in the future).
 The appellate court reversed the lower court’s decision, (trial court).
 Why is this case important?

 1) Hiring an attorney to create a business plan and help create a partnership/entity can save time and money.
 In the end, an attorney can make the dissolvement of real property partnership and co-ownership less of a burden.
 The above lawsuit started 2016 and ended 2018.

 2) California procedures require the interest of each co-owner be established before a partition order can be given, as per Civil Code Procedure 872.720 (a).

-At Stone & Sallus we offer a free consultation.
-Our attorneys are skilled and have great knowledge in these areas: business, real estate, and probate law in California.
+At Stone & Sallus, our attorneys are skilled and have great knowledge in these areas: business, real estate, and probate law in California.
 We understand the local and state laws that surround partitioning property.
 The attorneys at Stone & Sallus are ready to evaluate and maximize our experience for the best strategy to partition your property and achieve your litigation goals.

 Best Method to Avoid a Partition